mponce0/SystemTools/src-content/file_system.md

 Moreover is possible that a computer system and its corresponding OS, operate on multiple and different types of file systems simulatenously.

+Importantly, the "view" that the OS And FS have of the files and their associated data is quite different from the one that users or even programs and applications perceive.
+From an user perspective, the files, directories, etc. appear as a well organzied, hierarchically structured formation -- see the "Typical Linux FS Directory Structure".
+However, this another of the "nice" abstractions the OS in combination with the FS present to users and applications.

+A more "realistic view" is the intertwiened relationships mantained among inodes, blocks and even sectors; with its corresponding mapping and distributed pointes and links.

 ### Different type of FS:
    - FAT:  One of the oldest and simplest file systems.
 It was initially developed for MS-DOS and is still used in many removable storage devices.
 The two major versions of this system are FAT16 and FAT32.
 FAT uses a file allocation table to keep track of file locations on the disk.
 Used in Windows before NTFS was introduced.